-Coverage for lactation counseling is provided when Medically Necessary as determined by the Qualified Practitioner.
+Coverage for lactation counseling is provided when Medically Necessary and performed by a Qualified Practitioner.
 Benefits include coverage in full for breast pump equipment and supplies when rented or purchased through our In-Network Medical Equipment Providers.
 Out-of-Network, coverage is subject to your Durable Medical Equipment (DME) benefits.